acgeospatial/awesome-earthobservation-code/README.md

 * [Remote Sensing indicies calc](https://github.com/rander38/Remote-Sensing-Indices-Derivation-Tool) - Calculate spectral remote sensing indices from satellite imagery
 * [Satellite imagery in Pakistan](https://github.com/iam-mhaseeb/Satellite-Imagery-Analysis-of-Vegetation-in-Southern-Pakistan) - This repository contains a study how we can examine the vegetation cover of a region with the help of satellite data.
 The notebook in this repository aims to familiarise with the concept of satellite imagery data and how it can be analyzed to investigate real-world environmental and humanitarian challenges.
 ## Resources for R
+R is not my area of expertise so this section is lighter than I'd like, plus I'd love to know what is a useful resource
   * [R-Spatial](https://rspatial.org/raster/rs/1-introduction.html) - This book provides a short introduction to satellite data analysis with R.
     * [Remote Sensing analysis with R](https://rspatial.org/raster/rs/index.html) - Builds on above R-Spatial
   * [GDAL Cubes](https://cran.r-project.org/web/packages/gdalcubes/index.html) - Earth Observation Data Cubes from Satellite Image Collections
   * [Image Classification with RandomForests in R](http://amsantac.co/blog/en/2015/11/28/classification-r.html) - The goal of this post is to demonstrate the ability of R to classify multispectral imagery using RandomForests algorithms.
+  * [R code for ML in Sat imagery](https://gist.github.com/franzalex/a95e227cab9b146a6092) - # Random Forest image classification Adapted from [stackoverflow](http://gis.stackexchange.com/a/57786/12899)
 ## Languages other than Python
   * [Georust](https://github.com/georust) - A collection of geospatial tools and libraries written in Rust
   * [ArchGDAL - Julia](https://github.com/yeesian/ArchGDAL.jl) - A high level API for GDAL - Geospatial Data Abstract